netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

 the same txid values as in the soruce datastore.
-: If copy-config is used to copy from a file, URL or other source that is not a datastore, the server MUST ensure the txid values are changed for the versioned elements that are changed or have child elements changed by the operation.
+: If copy-config is used to copy from a file, URL or other source that is not a datastore, the server MUST ensure the txid values are changed for the versioned nodes that are changed or have child nodes changed by the operation.

 delete-config
 : The server MUST ensure the datastore txid value is changed, unless it